-- Pre-Mixed Solutions or Products Requiring No Compounding: Pre-mixed solutions or products include those injectable items that do not require compounding by the pharmacist because a) the items are marketed as pre-mixed, thus requiring no dilution and/or compounding, or b) compounding is performed by the patient, the nurse or the caregiver.
+• Pre-mixed solutions or products requiring no compounding: Pre-mixed solutions or products include those injectable items that do not require compounding by the pharmacist because a) the items are marketed as pre-mixed, thus requiring no dilution and/or compounding, or b) compounding is performed by the patient, the nurse or the caregiver.
 Commercially prepared products are mandated to be dispensed if available.
-Compounded products and related professional services shall not be reimbursed when the commercially prepared product is available. - Products Requiring Compounding: Certain injectable products require compounding in order to meet the needs of the member and are not available commercially.
+Compounded products and related professional services shall not be reimbursed when the commercially prepared product is available.